Skip to content

 If you need to change the caching behavior per image, you can configure headers to set the Cache-Control header on the upstream image (e.g. /some-asset.jpg, not /_next/image itself).

 There is no mechanism to invalidate the cache at this time, so its best to keep minimumCacheTTL low.
-Otherwise you may need to manually change the src prop or delete <distDir>/cache/images.
+Otherwise you may need to manually change the src prop or delete the cached file <distDir>/cache/images.

 disableStaticImages